eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 Micro services are a great way to get some single purpose logic with out having to add more servers.
 AWS makes this very easy and offers this at a totally freee tier.

-In this example we will create a slash command for Slack.
-This allows you to connect Slack to pretty much anything on the web.
+In this workshop we will create a slash command for Slack and an external REST API.
+This allows you to connect Slack to pretty much anything on the web!

-This is menant to be a continuation to our 2019 workshop: https://github.com/eugenewebdevs/workshops/tree/master/workshops-2019/microservice
+This is meant to be a update to our [2019 workshop](https://github.com/eugenewebdevs/workshops/tree/master/workshops-2019/microservice) which did not cover step functions.

 ## Required